De Morgan Gallery De Morgan Ships How to Order Tile Site Map Search Contact

 Between 1882 and 1900 De Morgan created decorative tiles on a commission from P&O for 12 new liners.
 The tiles ranged from simple scrolls, such as

-The blue peony tile scroll is representative of De Morgan's'Persian' period.
+The blue peony tile shows De Morgan's 'Persian' period.
 Colors he called a Persian palette include turquoise, dark blue, manganese purple, a yellow green, Indian red, and lemon yellow.
 Blue Peony was designed as a commission for the P&O Liner Arabia, in 1886.

 Both Morris and De Morgan had a strong interest in the Persian tiles, that we correctly call Iznak today, after the town in Turkey with a long heritage of making tile.
 In Victorian England, true Iznak tiles were difficult to come by, but the more provincial Damascus tiles were readily available.

 These six-inch tiles are seamless on the horizontal.
-They are available in the true Persian palette shown below and one with stronger turquoise colors and deeper greens that one finds in other De Morgan tiles in his Fulham period.
+They are available in the true Persian palette shown above and another with stronger turquoise and violets than one finds in other De Morgan tiles in his Fulham period.
 The two-tile panel available in 4.25 and 6 inch tiles.

 Size: 6 inch square tiles (15.4 cm)